 - Aluminium cans and lids

 - Aerosol cans – see our blog on spray paint recycling

 - Glass bottles and jars – separate the metal lids

 - Newspaper and magazines – read our blog and see if you can recycle magazines with staples

-In saying this, here are things you should not put in the yellow bin:
+Correspondingly, here are some examples of items you should not put in the yellow bin:

 - Plastic bags

 - Soft Plastics

 What if you do need to wash it?

 As mentioned above, you will need to thoroughly wash some items with residue left.
 Although we have stated that you do not need to wash containers before recycling, that is only if it is already clean and dry from the start.
 Recycling facilities will not accept containers with residue due to the fact that it can jeopardise and ruin a batch of recyclables.